Photograph of Chocolate Nemesis

 6. Heat 100g caster sugar with the water in a saucepan over a moderate temperature.
 As soon as the sugar has dissolved, remove from the heat.

-7. Pour the remaining sugar into a large mixing bowl, with the eggs, and beat, with an electric whisk, (ideally use a freestanding mixer) until thick, creamy and quadrupled in size.
+7. Pour the remaining sugar into a large mixing bowl with the eggs and salt and beat, with an electric whisk, (ideally use a freestanding mixer) until thick, creamy and quadrupled in size.
 This can take up to 10 minutes.

 8. Mix the sugar syrup with the melted chocolate and butter, stir well.